-Easy, creamy, and full of healthy fats and protein, these avocado deviled eggs are a new spin on classic deviled eggs but without the mayo!
+Avocado Deviled Eggs are Easy to make, creamy, and full of healthy fats and protein!
+A new spin on classic deviled eggs but without the mayo!

 I originally posted this recipe in 2014, when I started a 30 Day Paleo Challenge.
 My usual diet of carbs, fried foods, and sugar is going to be hard to change but an eating regimen like this requires something drastic.